 Soon, Oliver naively goes out to “make handkerchiefs” (because there is no income) with the Artful Dodger and Charley Bates, only to learn that their real mission is to pick pockets.
 Dodger and Charley steal the handkerchief of an old gentleman named Mr. Brownlow and promptly flee.
 When he finds his handkerchief missing, Mr. Brownlow turns round, sees Oliver running away in fright, and pursues him, thinking he was the thief.
 Others join the chase, capture Oliver, and bring him before the magistrate.
 Curiously, Mr. Brownlow has second thoughts about the boy – he seems reluctant to believe he is a pickpocket.
 To the judge’s evident disappointment, a bookstall holder who saw Dodger commit the crime clears Oliver, who, by now actually ill, faints in the courtroom.
 Mr. Brownlow takes Oliver home and, along with his housekeeper Mrs. Bedwin, cares for him.”

-It is the father of the dead mother of the boy, Mr. Brownlow and the bookstall holder that save Oliver from the law that righteously accuses Oliver of street crime, while being used by Fagin, Sikes, and the skid-row crew.
+It is the father of the dead mother of the boy, Mr. Brownlow and the bookstall holder that save Oliver from the righteous law that at most could have charged him as an accessory to theft, while being used by Fagin, Sikes, and the skid-row crew.
 For that court case, Oliver is saved from the penalty of the righteous law by being cleared of the charges by his estranged Grandfather and the bookstall holder.

 Our savior, Yeshua kept the law perfectly.
 He fulfilled a majority of the prophecies concerning the Messiah through his first advent.
 His blood atonement makes the way for us to be cleansed of sins, made new through the washing, renewing, and regeneration of the Holy Spirit (Titus 3:5).
 It destroys ANY false doctrine that would try have us believe that the Law was established as a means for earning our salvation.”